MAHAMMAD-INSAF/MovieVerse/README.md

 ## ✨ Features

-- 🎬 Browse popular movies from TMDb
+- 🎬 Browse popular mov from TMDb
 - 🔍 Search for movies with real-time results
 - ❤️ Add/remove movies to/from favorites
 - 📱 Fully responsive design (mobile, tablet, desktop)